ChieftainY2k/raspberry-garda/README.md

 **Intro**

-Kerberos-io in a dockerized Raspberry Pi 3 environment with local camera stream
+Kerberos-io in a dockerized Raspberry Pi 3 environment with local camera stream (with RaspiCam)

 **Fire up the whole system**
 `````